Dutch Vs Afrikaans: What are the Differences?

 Dutch is a West Germanic language sharing a common ancestor with other languages such as English, German, and the Scandinavian languages.
 It evolved from Frankish in the 3rd to 5th centuries into Old Dutch in the 12th century.

-Then, it periodically evolved into Middle Dutch in the 15th Century and at the end of the 15th Century, it developed into Modern Dutch which is still in use today.
+Then, it periodically evolved into Middle Dutch in the 15th Century and at the end of the 15th Century, it developed into Modern Dutch, which is still in use today.
 Dutch is spoken by about 24 million people as their first language and about 5 million people as their second.

 Afrikaans

 Afrikaans is the Creole language that evolved from Dutch under the Colonialism of Africa.
-It has roots in Dutch and comprises of other few languages such as Indonesian, Malay, Portuguese, and the indigenous Khoekhoe languages.
+It has roots in Dutch and comprises of few other languages such as Indonesian, Malay, Portuguese, and the indigenous Khoekhoe languages.

 It is native to South Africa.
 A native speaker of English and Bantu languages is also a good Afrikaans speaker.
 It originated in the Cape Colony of the Dutch East India Company.
 Afrikaans is the Official language of South Africa.
-Checkout our latest post about Afrikaans translation services!
+Check out our latest post about Afrikaans translation services!

 All the similarities between Dutch and Afrikaans